rcghpge/data-3442-lab/README.md

-# Statistical Methods for Data Science 2
+# Statistical Methods for Data Science 2 in R
-Statistical Methods for Data Science 2 @ UTA.
+Statistical Methods for Data Science 2 in R @ UTA.
 Dr. Bian.
 Spring 2025

 ---
 ## Lab